bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm.md

         * `socket` - A unix socket.
 * `started` - (Optional) Whether to start the virtual machine (defaults to `true`).
 * `tablet_device` - (Optional) Whether to enable the USB tablet device (defaults to `true`).
+* `tags` - (Optional) A list of tags of the VM.
+This is only meta information (defaults to `[]`).
+Note: Proxmox always sorts the VM tags.
+If the list in template is not sorted, then Proxmox will always report a difference on the resource.
+You may use the `ignore_changes` lifecycle meta-argument to ignore changes to this attribute.
 * `template` - (Optional) Whether to create a template (defaults to `false`).
 * `timeout_clone` - (Optional) Timeout for cloning a VM in seconds (defaults to 1800).
 * `timeout_move_disk` - (Optional) Timeout for moving the disk of a VM in seconds (defaults to 1800).